Private Branch Exchange (PBX)

-For many years thereafter, despite advances in technology and infrastructure, all calls, whether public or private, were routed through the Public Switched Telephone Network, or PSTN.
+For many years thereafter, despite technological and infrastructure advances, all public or private calls were routed through the Public Switched Telephone Network, or PSTN.
 For example, a call to a co-worker in the next office had to be manually answered and completed by a human operator at the Central Office, or CO of the carrier.
 Not only that, but each line required a dedicated public Direct Inward Dial number, or DID.
 To make matters worse, each call was billed at the prevailing local rate.

-Eventually, the carriers automated the process of completing calls at the CO level, while long distance calls still required human intervention.
-As Infrastructure improved, the termination of long distance calls was automated, but it should be noted that well into the 60’s, there were still COs in sparsely populated rural areas operated by human operators, and virtually all business systems with multiple local extensions, known as a Private Branch, required an on-premise human switchboard operator to route incoming an outgoing connections.
+Eventually, the carriers automated the process of completing calls at the CO level, while long-distance calls still required human intervention.
+As Infrastructure improved, the termination of long-distance calls was automated, but it should be noted that well into the ’60s, there were still COs in sparsely populated rural areas operated by human operators, and virtually all business systems with multiple local extensions, known as a Private Branch, required an on-premise human switchboard operator to route incoming and outgoing connections.

 Initially, these systems were costly, and generally found at the enterprise level.
 Over the years, smaller SMB versions were developed, and with tone (DTMF) dialing becoming the industry standard, rapid advancements were made in the development of automated features.
 On-premise use of PBX systems became more common in the SMB area, but there was still the constraint of analog trunk lines, which were only able to carry a single concurrent connection, requiring a dedicated DID per extension.
 So, on-premise PBX systems still were not commonplace, as they were expensive to install, and as each extension required its own DID, the common choice among SMBs was to just use DIDs for individual endpoints.
 Other means for interoffice communications, such as intercom and paging systems were less expensive to install.

 Jump forward to the advent of VOIP.
-The first PBX systems that could be considered VOIP were developed to take multiple analog or PRI phone lines from the outside, and convert them, and route them to and from IP based endpoints on the local area network.
-These VOIP gateway systems were popular with the major phone carriers, because they were able to offer their customers all the features of an IP based PBX, while preserving their per DID pricing model.
+The first PBX systems that could be considered VOIP were developed to take multiple analog or PRI phone lines from the outside, convert them, and route them to and from IP-based endpoints on the local area network.
+These VOIP gateway systems were popular with the major phone carriers because they were able to offer their customers all the features of an IP-based PBX while preserving their per DID pricing model.

-A virtual PBX is generally installed to a VM, or Virtual machine, using VMWare, or other virtual platform, and is used primarily for cloud deployments and hosted PBX.
-Whether deployed on premise or in the “cloud,” creating a virtual machine eliminates the need for a dedicated hardware device.
+A virtual PBX is generally installed to a VM, or Virtual machine, using VMWare, or another virtual platform, and is used primarily for cloud deployments and hosted PBX.
+Whether deployed on-premise or in the “cloud,” creating a virtual machine eliminates the need for a dedicated hardware device.

-As users upgrade to newer SIP based technologies, there are fewer analog and hybrid PBX systems in active production.
-The legacy systems take analog trunk lines and routes them accordingly.
-In the hybrid model, incoming analog lines are routed to IP based endpoints.
+As users upgrade to newer SIP-based technologies, there are fewer analog and hybrid PBX systems in active production.
+The legacy systems take analog trunk lines and route them accordingly.
+In the hybrid model, incoming analog lines are routed to IP-based endpoints.

-Another benefit is reduction in monthly recurring cost.
+- Reduction in monthly costs.
 Additionally, the wide range of additional automation features add to the value of an on-premise IP PBX in the form of reduced staffing needs, and enhanced efficiency.
 An IP PBX is one expenditure that guarantees ROI in a very short time.